gmi2003me/geometrydash/README.md

 - **SPACE**: Jump
 - **A**: Hold to activate Auto Mode (automatically jumps and avoids obstacles)
 - **Mouse**: Click buttons for menu navigation
+- **Touch/Tap**: Tap screen to jump (mobile devices)

 ## Technical Details

 - Built with HTML5 Canvas and JavaScript
 - Uses Web Audio API for music generation
 - Responsive design with smooth 60fps gameplay
+- Mobile-optimized with touch controls
+- Responsive canvas that adapts to screen size
 - No external dependencies required

 ## Running the Game